larytet/MyPerfectThings/remotely-controled-taxi-truck.md

 ## Drivers environment

 * How to provide **tactile feedback** to the driver?
-For example, gear switch related vibration (the transmission is not ideally smooth), the engine noise, the vehicle inclination, turn signal clicking - all should be collected and delivered.
+For example, gear switch related vibration (the transmission is not ideally smooth), the engine noise, the vehicle inclination, turn signal clicking, the steering wheel feedback - all should be collected and delivered.
 * This is not a computer game or training.
 How to keep the remote driver focused and motivated?

 ## Taxi